Yonge Street: Evolution of Yonge Street

+Yonge Street Corridor

+The Yonge Street corridor has evolved significantly over the past century, and is currently seeing a new wave of mixed-use high rise developments.
+The everlasting construction of office buildings, high-rise residential towers, along with a variety of shops populating the major corridor across the towns and cities it traverses.
+This unique and extensive built-form encourages residents from the East and Western sections of the region to unite in the heart of the GTA.

+Stretching through the center of the Greater Toronto Area, Yonge Street has transformed into a vital route, accommodating not only vehicular traffic but also serving as a central hub for transportation and commerce.
+The corridor is home to the Yonge-University Subway Line, serving Toronto,Vaughan, and soon Richmond Hill as the government of Ontario prepares for the construction of the Yonge North Subway Extension.
+In addition, the Yonge Street Rapidway located North of Toronto, is a comprehensive BRT (Bus Rapid Transit) in York Region allowing for convenient access to Finch Subway Station, in Toronto.
+Moreover, Yonge Street hosts numerous modes of public transportation, which connects people to major infrastructure spanning over 30 kilometres.

 Canada's first Subway

 From the early 1900s onwards, there were several proposals to build a subway for streetcars on Yonge Street, given the high demand for north–south travel within downtown Toronto.
 Following World War 2, the Toronto Transit Commission proposed a north–south subway line along the Yonge Street corridor between Union Station and Eglinton Avenue.
 Approved by voters in 1946, construction began in September 1949, with disruptive cut-and-cover construction on Yonge Street taking place between College Avenue and Front Street.
 The Yonge Subway was opened in 1954 as Canada's first subway line at a cost of $59m.
 The line has subsequently been extended several times, most recently to Vaughan, York Region in 2017.
 The line – now Line 1 Yonge–University – is the busiest subway line in Canada, and one of the busiest in North America.